-We have learned that Jesus' command to pray always contains the advice Christians need to strengthen their relationships with God as the return of Christ nears.
-In concluding his series, Pat Higgins shows how praying always assists us in several other areas of Christian living.
+Jesus' command to pray always contains the advice Christians need to strengthen their relationships with God as the return of Christ nears.

-Even though a Christian's potential in God's Kingdom is so wonderful, it is still necessary for God to motivate His children to reach it.
-John Ritenbaugh begins his series on Christian motivation by expounding the fear of God.
+Even though a Christian's potential is so wonderful, it is still necessary for God to motivate His children to reach it.
+This begins with the fear of God.

 Love is the first of the fruit of the Spirit, the one trait of God that exemplifies His character.
-John Ritenbaugh explains what love is and what love does.
+Here is how the Bible defines what love is and what love does.